Kucoin/kucoin-api-docs/source/localizable/index.html.md

 }]
 ```

-Request via this endpoint to the latest 300 fills in the lending market.
+Request via this endpoint to get the last 300 fills in the lending and borrowing market.
-The return value is sorted according to the transaction time descending.
+The returned value is sorted based on the descending sequence of the order execution time.

 ### HTTP REQUEST